 Cushion Tires

-- Class IV - internal combustion trucks with solid/cushion tires
+- Class IV: Internal combustion trucks with cushion tires

-- Class VII - forklifts designed for rugged, outdoor usage
+- Class VII: Rough‑terrain forklifts for outdoor use

 Free Lift